netdata/netdata/registry/README.md

 Keep in mind that connections to Netdata API ports are filtered by `[web].allow connections from`.
 So, IPs allowed by `[registry].allow from` should also be allowed by `[web].allow connection from`.

-The patterns can be matches over IP addresses or FQDN of the host.
-In order to check the FQDN of the connection without opening the Netdata agent to DNS-spoofing, a reverse-dns record must be setup for the connecting host.
-At connection time the reverse-dns of the peer IP address is resolved, and a forward DNS resolution is made to validate the IP address against the name-pattern.
+The patterns can be matches over IP addresses or Fully Qualified Domain Name (FQDN) of the host.
+To check the FQDN connection without opening the Netdata agent to Domain Name System (DNS) spoofing, you must set up a reverse DNS for the connecting host.
+At connection time, the reverse DNS of the peer IP address gets resolved, and a forward DNS resolution validates the IP address against the name-pattern.

 Please note that this process can be expensive on a machine that is serving many connections.
 The behaviour of the pattern matching can be controlled with the following setting: